superchordate/hcslim/README.md

 ## Philosophy

-hcslim takes a **web-first approach**: Instead of pre-packaging all the HTML and JS in a widget, it provides tools for building out a website that can connect to these resources.
-This requires a bit of knowledge about web development in addition to R. But let's be real: R Shiny developers need to know how the web works in order to be effective. [w3schools](https://www.w3schools.com/) is a great resource if you would like to learn how websites work.
+hcslim takes a **web-first approach**: instead of pre-packaging all the HTML and JS in a widget, it provides tools for building out a website that can connect to these resources.
+This requires a bit of knowledge about web development in addition to R. But let's be real: R Shiny developers need to know how websites work. [w3schools](https://www.w3schools.com/) is a great resource if you would like to learn more.

 This approach has benefits: